entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/context-params.md

 ent bundle run simple-mfe
 ```

-## Configure and publish the bundle
+## Configure and Publish the Bundle

 1. Edit `entando.json` and add the following block to the `simple-mfe` micro frontend definition:
 ```js